The Risks And Challenges During Withdrawal

 Monitoring, Safety, And Detox During Withdrawal

 If someone who abused drugs has extreme mental health imbalances, has had thoughts of suicide, or has done self-harm, they would benefit from detoxing in an inpatient facility.
 The protection of the patient would remain a motivating factor in creating a safe space for recovery.
 Furthermore, enduring withdrawal for substances and experiencing depression, anxiety, or hallucinations can make matters worse.
 Since the patient is not isolated while trying to get sober, and medical staff provides around-the-clock, hands-on care, they may feel more connected and supported.
 Lastly, they are monitored, so if they attempt to hurt themselves during detox, someone can try and intervene.

 Safety During Withdrawal: Detoxing While Pregnant

 According to a study, “22% of pregnant women were prescribed Opioids for pregnancy.”
 This puts them at risk of developing Opioid tolerances and addictions before and during pregnancy.
 Furthermore, if an expecting mom endures depression or anxiety during pregnancy, and abuses Opioids, she puts herself at greater risk of developing an addiction.
 If she drinks alcohol during pregnancy, the fetus can be at risk of Fetal Alcohol Spectrum Disorder (FASD), and birth defects which have marked impairments with sometimes life-lasting effects.
 Miscarriages and stillbirths can occur.

-Expecting mothers who abuse drugs are endangering both the fetus and themselves; going cold turkey can pose dangerous effects.
+Expecting mothers who abuse drugs are endangering both the fetus and themselves; stopping substance abuse can pose dangerous effects.
 Withdrawing from drugs while pregnant can be both dangerous and unsettling.
 Because of the risk of miscarriage, birth defects (both physical and developmental) and anxiety that can stem from birth complications, pregnant women addicted to drugs are in a vulnerable population.
 Detox would provide drugs that are safe while staff monitors mood changes and ensures the proper nutrients needed to thrive are received.